you're invited

 Date TBA

 A boy who drives fast.
 A family that believes in him.
-A movie that looks like someone fed an anime into a candy factory.
-It was a flop and it's a masterpiece and you will leave this theater vibrating at a frequency previously unknown to science.
+Looks like someone fed an anime into a candy factory.
+A flop and a masterpiece.

 ?